eijikominami/aws-cloudformation-samples/media/README.md

 English / [**日本語**](README_JP.md)

-# CloudFormation Template - Media
+# CloudFormation template - Media

-This is a sample template about ``AWS Media Services on AWS``.
+This is a sample template about ``AWS Media Services``.

 ```bash
 .